-If the home is considered a residence (see below), the expenses you deduct can't be more than the rental income.
-However, if the home isn't considered a residence, the expenses you deduct can be more than rental income.
+If the home is considered a residence, the expenses you deduct can't be more than the rental income.
+If the home isn't a residence, the expenses you deduct can be more than rental income.
 However, your loss would be limited by the passive-activity rules.

 To be considered a residence, a home must pass both of these tests:

 It must provide basic living accommodations.
 So, it must have a sleeping space, bathroom facilities, and cooking facilities.
-A residence might be 1 of these:
+A residence might be one of these:

 It must pass the personal-use time test.
-A home is considered a residence if you use it for personal purposes for more than the greater of 1 of these:
+A home is considered a residence if you use it for personal purposes for more than the greater of these:

 10% of the total number of days you rent the home at fair rental value